How to Maximize the Shelf Life of Your Ingredients

 Storage Containers

-Now that we’ve established the effect that your storage areas can have on your ingredients, the next step is to look at your storage containers, how you track ingredients and preps, and how they’re used.
-Having quality containers for your ingredients can help with the variability of humidity, as well as keeping them from spoiling.
+Having quality containers for your ingredients can help stabilize the humidity level, as well as keep your ingredients from spoiling due to contamination.
 Proper containers should provide a solid seal and allow you to put labels on them.
 These labels should indicate the date the ingredient was purchased, or when the prep was prepared, and any other important information such as nutritional values or allergens.
-Using date labels will allow you to ensure that the oldest product in your inventory is used before it becomes waste, and also ensuring that your products are as fresh as possible while still allowing you to be profitable.
+Using date labels will allow you to ensure that the oldest product in your inventory is used before it becomes waste and that your products are as fresh as possible while still allowing you to be profitable.

 Training

-As we can see, the impacts of ensuring product is kept in its optimal state are wide reaching, and your restaurant can help keep its inventory controls simple to ensure this over time.
+As we can see, the impact of ensuring product is kept in its optimal state are wide reaching, and your restaurant can help keep its inventory controls simple to ensure this over time.
 To learn more about our restaurant inventory management software, visit our learning center!

 Contact Sales